Douvakiing/cpu-scheduler-project/README.md

 # CPU Scheduler Simulator

 A C++ educational project that simulates classic CPU scheduling algorithms.
-The core logic lives under `src/`; you can run it from a **console** build or from an interactive **Dear ImGui** desktop app with visualization and controls.
+You can run it from a **console** build or from an interactive **GUI** desktop app with visualization and controls.

 ## Algorithms